ryanhongnguyen/NasaDuckies/README.md

 Innovative solutions that empower farmers to leverage data-driven insights from trusted resources—including NASA Earth data—are needed to tackle challenges related specifically to water.
 Farming and agronomy are already full-time jobs; a means for the agricultural community to take advantage of the free Earth observation data NASA offers without needing to become data scientists could reap tremendous benefits.

 # Current irrigation practices
-Every year, the US uses an estimated 322 billion gallons of water daily for agricultural uses (1) -> Small changes can have huge long term effects
+The U.S. uses approximately 322 billion gallons of water daily for agriculture, yet many farmers rely on inefficient irrigation methods that lead to over-saturation and ignore natural precipitation—small changes in water management can result in significant long-term savings.

-Farmers still use inefficient methods to irrigate crops -> over saturating the plants
--> water from precipitation is ignored

 # 🚀 App Key Features